Flying Blue can be a fantastic program for award travel. Booking awards with the program is fairly straightforward, but sometimes presents challenges.

 To be safe, plan to make changes at least a day before departure to avoid running into any issues.

 If you’ve booked a Flying Blue award and need to make voluntary changes, essentially you’ll have to start from scratch.
 You’ll have to look at live pricing based on origin and destination to see how many miles you’ll need to use.

 For example, if you’ve booked an award from New York to Paris to Rome, and you want to change the Paris to Rome segment to a Paris to Athens flight, you’ll have to search for award space and pricing from New York to Athens, even though you think you’ve already got a seat on the New York to Paris leg.

 So, when making voluntary changes it’s typically easy to cancel an award, redeposit it, and start from scratch.
 The fees are reasonable too.
 It’s either €45 or $55 per ticket to cancel an award or make changes.

 Involuntary changes and even exchanges

-The only case where Flying Blue won’t charge any difference in miles is either during irregular operations, or when the airline has cancelled a flight in advance.
-If this happens they have the ability to process any changes as an “even exchange”, which means you won’t have to pay anymore miles or anymore taxes.
+The only case where Flying Blue won’t charge any difference in miles is either during irregular operations or when the airline has canceled a flight in advance.
+If this happens they have the ability to process any changes as an “even exchange”, which means you won’t have to pay any more miles or additional taxes.

-During the COVID pandemic Air France and KLM were both really good about processing even exchanges.
+During the COVID pandemic, Air France and KLM were both really good about processing even exchanges.
 They’d typically accommodate you at a later date without repricing the award.
-If your flights were cancelled you could keep your ticket open, but you’d have to pay the difference for future travel unless your flights were booked within a week of your originally scheduled departure date.
+If your flights were canceled you could keep your ticket open, but you’d have to pay the difference for future travel unless your flights were booked within a week of your originally scheduled departure date.